Having a baby girl was one of those girlhood dreams fulfilled, and she is everything I ever could have imagined and more.

 Tuesday, January 16, 2007

 January is made for reading books by the fireplace after playing in the snow.
 Candlelight, afghans, warm bread and hot soup.
 That sounds lovely; however, the reality is my children don’t want to sit by the fireplace and read all day (also, the fireplace is currently out of commission); candles make me nervous when children are bouncing around; my kids really don’t like soup; and I don’t bake bread much.
 We don’t have snow, but it’s too gray and dismal to be outside half the time.
-I long to be snowed in, like Huber Hof up in BC.
+I long to be snowed in.

 I’ve found that the best way to combat the Blahs is to add some serious variety into the school day.
 All the regular diversions are great, such as Play-dough, pattern blocks, and puzzles, but here are a selection of other activities that help us all ward off the winter doldrums: